helsingborg-stad/active-directory-api-wp-integration/README.md

 # Options (Define Constants)
 - AD_UPDATE_NAME: Update first and last name.
 - AD_UPDATE_EMAIL: Update email if it not belongs to another user account.
+- AD_UPDATE_META: Update meta according to result (will use ad-keys as meta keys prefixed with below). **
+- AD_META_PREFIX: Prefix for metakeys stored in the database. **
 - AD_SAVE_PASSWORD: Wheter to save the ad-password (true) in WordPress. *
 - AD_RANDOM_PASSWORD: Block random password generator. *
 - AD_USER_DOMAIN: Define a domain that belongs to ad-users (to block password reset). *